 It is illegal to discriminate or harass another person due to his or her gender or sexual orientation.
 Sexual harassment can have a serious impact on the victim’s mental well-being and may cause long-term psychological damage and emotional distress.
 Unfortunately, many people in professional, work and social settings are subjected to unwanted inappropriate behavior that is considered sexual harassment.
-If you or someone you know has been the victim of workplace sexual harassment, do not hesitate to contact an experienced labor and employment lawyer in Gresham to discuss filing a claim.
+If you or someone you know has been the victim of workplace sexual harassment, do not hesitate to contact an experienced employment lawyer in Gresham to discuss filing a claim.

 At Rizk Law, we are committed to helping advance a safe and fair workplace that enables employees to feel comfortable and be free from harassment.
 We provide free and confidential consultations to victims of sexual harassment to help them determine if they have a case against their harasser.
 This may include the victim’s supervisor, boss, employer, co-worker or a third-party individual present in their workplace.
 We accept clients in and around Gresham and will represent you on a contingency fee basis.
 This means we will not charge you upfront legal fees for our services.
 Our labor and employment lawyers in Gresham only require payment if we recover compensation for you.
 There is no risk in contacting us to schedule a free, no obligation consultation.